Analysis: How the Seahawks’ draft picks could work in the new-look defensive line

 “He’s a fantastic athlete with the speed and the size that he brings,” coach Pete Carroll said.

 Smith, listed at 6-3, 255, had measurables at the combine that weren’t as notable (4.86 and 34).
-But he was an elite enough high school basketball player at Cleveland Heights High in Cleveland to draw attention from college scouts before deciding to concentrate on football.
+But he was an elite enough high-school basketball player at Cleveland Heights High in Cleveland to draw attention from college scouts before deciding to concentrate on football.

 “He jumps off the ball,” general manager John Schneider said.
 “Really good hands.”